 We take a model-theoretic viewpoint on security goals and how to establish them.
 The models are (possibly fragmentary) executions.
-Security goals such as authentication and confidentiality are implications over the geometric fragment of predicate logic, i.e. implications $\Phi \longrightarrow \Psi$ where $\Phi$ and $\Psi$ are built from atomic formulas without negations, implications, or universal quantifiers.
+Security goals such as authentication and confidentiality are geometric sequents, i.e. implications $\Phi \longrightarrow \Psi$ where $\Phi$ and $\Psi$ are built from atomic formulas without negations, implications, or universal quantifiers.

-Security goals are then essentially statements about homomorphisms where the source is a minimal (fragmentary) model of the antecedent $\Phi$ .
-If every homomorphism to a model representing a non-fragmentary, complete execution factors through a model in which $\Psi$ is satisfied, then the goal is achieved.
-This idea suggests validating security goals via a process of information enrichment.
+Security goals are then statements about homomorphisms, where the source is a minimal (fragmentary) model of the antecedent $\Phi$ .
+If every homomorphism to a non-fragmentary, complete execution factors through a model in which $\Psi$ is satisfied, then the goal is achieved.
+One can validate security goals via a process of information enrichment.
+We call this approach enrich-by-need protocol analysis.